arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-rev2/tutorials/get-started-with-machine-learning/get-started-with-machine-learning.md

 ![Data recorded by your movements](assets/trainingData.png)

-***Linux tip:*** *If you prefer you can redirect the sensor log output from the Arduino board straight to .csv file on the command line.
-With the Serial Plotter / Serial MOnitor windows close use:
+**Linux tip:** If you prefer you can redirect the sensor log output from the Arduino board straight to .csv file on the command line.
+With the Serial Plotter / Serial Monitor windows close use:
 ```
  $ cat /dev/cu.usbmodem[nnnnn] > sensorlog.csv
 ```